Igor's Techno Club

 Project Management with UV

-UV can also manage your project dependencies and lockfiles using pyproject.toml.
+UV can manage your project dependencies and lockfiles using pyproject.toml.

 Initializing a Project